pitrak1/lattice2d/README.md

 	- translates the grid position to the position in the scene
 	- arguments: the grid position and offset on the y axis

+This class contains common functionality for setting and storing grid position in addition to scaling and panning camera functionality.

+#### Actor Class
+- inherits from GridEntity

-This class handles all the zooming and moving of the camera in the scene.
+This class is barebones right now, but will eventually be the base class for all player characters and non-player characters in the grid.

-#### ScaledActor Class
+#### EmptyTile Class
-- inherits from CommonScaledGridEntity
+- inherits from GridEntity

-This class is a scaled version of the Actor class.
+This class is barebones right now, but is the stand-in for all tiles on the grid that are empty.

-#### ScaledEmptyTile Class
+#### Tile Class
-- inherits from CommonScaledGridEntity
+- inherits from GridEntity

-This class is a scaled version of the EmptyTile class.

-#### ScaledTile Class
+- method `add_actor`
+	- adds an Actor to this tile
+	- arguments: the Actor to add
+- method `remove_actor`
-- inherits from CommonScaledGridEntity
+	- removes an Actor from this tile

-This class is a scaled version of the Tile class.
+	- arguments: the Actor to remove

+This class is the barebones base class for all tiles on the grid, storing actors and other data.

 #### TileGrid Class
 - inherits from Node